amruthavarshini46/Spotmies/README2.md

-Here is a **clean, well-formatted, easy-to-understand README.md** that you can **directly upload to GitHub**.
-I’ve structured it properly using headings, bullets, and code blocks so **any viewer can understand and copy commands easily**.

-You can **copy–paste everything below as `README.md`** 👇

 ---

 # Scalable K-Means Clustering using Dask

-## Project Overview
+# Project Overview

-This project demonstrates how **k-means clustering** can be scaled using **Dask** to efficiently process large datasets.
-Instead of relying on a single-machine approach, Dask enables **parallel and distributed execution**, making it suitable for handling larger data sizes.

-The project compares the performance of **Dask-based k-means** with **scikit-learn k-means** and visualizes the clustering results.
+> This project shows how k-means clustering can be applied to large datasets using Dask.
+Normally, k-means runs on a single machine, which can become slow or inefficient as the dataset size increases.
+Dask addresses this limitation by enabling parallel computation across multiple CPU cores or machines, improving performance for large-scale data processing.
+>
+> In this project, k-means clustering is implemented using both scikit-learn and Dask, and their performance is compared to highlight the scalability benefits of Dask.
+The project also includes visualizations of the clusters to make the results easy to understand.
+>

-To keep the project lightweight and reproducible, the dataset is **generated dynamically at runtime**, and no large data files are included.
+> To keep the project simple and easy to run, the dataset is generated automatically at runtime.
+This removes the need for large data files and allows anyone to run the project on their system without additional setup.

 ---